Woody Allen said, “Half of success is showing up.”

 “Success in anything is 100/100 thing.
 You show up and commit to giving it 100% of your effort all the time – and so does everybody else.”

 So, yes.
 Showing up will get you halfway to your goal.
-But if you want to go all the way, you must commit to 100% and do whatever it takes to get what you want.
+But if you want to go all the way, you must commit to 100% and doing whatever it takes to get what you want.